 Where can I get advice on business contingency planning?

-Business Gateway has created a support page that lists free business resources including information on business contingency planning.
+Business Gateway have created a support page that lists free business resources including information on business contingency planning.

 I am a Falkirk town centre business who do I go to for help?

-As well accessing advice from Business Gateway Falkirk on 01324 590960 or via email@example.com, you should contact Falkirk Delivers.
+As well as accessing advice from Business Gateway Falkirk on 01324 590960 or via firstname.lastname@example.org, contact Falkirk Delivers.

 What support is there for tourism businesses?